Meat Floss (Dambu Nama) – Low Carb Africa

 Use the tips below when making dambu nama at home to achieve the best results.

-- Use cuts like beef brisket, chuck, or shank for the best texture and flavor.
-These cuts contain enough connective tissue to create the desired fibrous texture.
+• Use cuts like beef brisket, chuck, or shank for the best texture and flavor.
+These cuts contain enough connective tissue to create the desired texture needed for meat floss.

-- Let the beef cool slightly before shredding.
-This makes it easier to handle and shred.
+• Let the beef cool slightly before shredding so that it’s easier to handle and shred.

-- Keep an eye on the beef to ensure it doesn’t over-dry.
+• Keep an eye on the beef to ensure it doesn’t over-dry when cooking.
 It should be crispy but not burnt.

 💭 Recipe Variations